Sanjuro Blu-ray Movie

 Sanjuro Blu-ray Movie, Overall Score and Recommendation 4.0 of 5

-Having seen now what Criterion have done with Akira Kurosawa's Yojimbo and Sanjuro, I can hardly contain my excitement for the big one - Seven Samurai.
-I am very confident that it would look and sound spectacular on Blu-ray.
+Having seen now what Criterion have done with Akira Kurosawa's Yojimbo and Sanjuro, I can hardly contain my excitement for the big one, Seven Samurai.
+I am very confident that it will look and sound spectacular on Blu-ray.
 We just need to be patient, as it is more than obvious that the right people will be releasing it.
-In the meantime, enjoy Yojimbo and Sanjuro; they both look great.
+In the meantime, enjoy Yojimbo and Sanjuro, as both look great on Blu-ray.
 VERY HIGHLY RECOMMENDED.

 Other editions